-The external valuation of the investment properties utilized the "Direct Capitalization" method.
+The external valuation of the income producing properties utilized the "Direct Capitalization" method.
 This method applies the capitalization rate to stabilized net operating income.
-At the Transition Date, capitalization rates ranging from 7.50% to 9.00% were used to determine stabilized value.
-At September 30, 2011 and December 31, 2010, capitalization rates ranging from 7.25% to 8.50% were used to determine stabilized value.
-The resulting stabilized value is then adjusted for factors including lost revenues and recoveries on vacant units; anticipated inducement and leasing commission costs of vacant units; and the present value of capital expenditures.
+The resulting stabilized value is adjusted for factors including lost revenues and recoveries on vacant units; anticipated inducement and leasing commission costs of vacant units; and the present value of capital expenditures.
+Fair values are most sensitive to change in capitalization rates.